edwardcallow/tesco-jargon/h.md

 Human resources attendance management.
 A payroll document used to report changes to basic working hours.

 #### HSC
 Hindustan support centre.
 Part of head office but based in Bangalore.

+#### Hub
+Intranet hosted on SharePoint.
+Previously used to share company-wide news.

+#### Hub
+CCTV system installed in stores and controlled remotely from centralised control rooms.
+Integrated with till systems to show discrepencies in transactions.